-The Master of Studies in Law at the University of Pittsburgh School of Law is a 30-credit advanced degree designed for graduates and mid-career professionals seeking to enhance their careers with a versatile alternative to the traditional three-year Juris Doctor degree.
-The MSL degree can be earned in one academic year (August to May) full-time or two to four years in a flexible part-time schedule.
+The Master of Studies in Law at the University of Pittsburgh School of Law is a 30-credit advanced degree designed for professionals seeking to enhance their careers with a versatile alternative to the traditional three-year Juris Doctor degree.
+It is also appropriate for attorneys who wish to recalibrate or enhance their knowledge of a particular area of law.
+The in-person MSL degree can be earned in classroom courses in two semesters full-time or two to four years in a flexible part-time schedule.

-Students who successfully complete a Pitt Law Online Certificate—in Health Care Compliance Online or Human Resources Law Online—may apply the 15 credits earned in the online program to the Master of Studies in Law (MSL) degree.
+Students who successfully complete a Pitt Law Online Certificate—in Health Care Compliance Online, Human Resources Law Online or International Business Law and Dispute Resolution Online—may apply the 15 credits earned in the online program to the Master of Studies in Law (MSL) degree.
 This option allows students to earn both the certificate and the MSL in 30 credit hours, at an accelerated rate, and with reduced tuition costs.
-To learn more, watch this video or contact email@example.com.
+To learn more, watch this video or contact firstname.lastname@example.org.

 Pitt Law has one of the oldest Master of Studies in Law programs in the country.
 Only a handful of students are admitted each year.
 Pitt Law is unique in that it offers its MSL students the opportunity for specialization in a large number of fields of study or a customizable self-designed specialization.

 MSL students take the same vast array of courses as Juris Doctor candidates taught by world-class legal scholars, judges and attorneys, and they gain the advantages and benefits of attending the University of Pittsburgh.